 - 1/2 cup (62g) all-purpose flour (spoon & leveled)

 - 1/4 teaspoon salt

-- Preheat oven to 350°F (177°C) degrees.
-Spray baking sheet with nonstick spray or line with a silicone baking mat.
-Set aside.
+- Preheat oven to 350°F (177°C).
+Line a large baking sheet with parchment paper or a silicone baking mat.

 - With a large spoon, scoop into a ball onto prepared baking sheet.
 The dough will be sticky.
-Make sure the cookie dough ball is tall and round, like the picture above.
+Make sure the cookie dough ball is tall and round.
 I topped the cookie dough with a few extra Reese’s Pieces before baking.

-- Bake for 17-19 minutes, until edges are lightly browned.
-The center may appear undone, but it will set as the cookie cools.
-Let cool ON the baking sheet for 10 minutes.
-Enjoy!
+- Bake for 19-22 minutes or until edges are lightly browned.
+The center may appear too soft, but it will set as the cookie cools.

 - Cool the cookie on the baking sheet for 10 minutes before eating.
 As it cools, press a few Reese’s Pieces and/or chocolate chips into the top, if desired, for garnish.
 Cookie freezes well up to 3 months.
 Thaw at room temperature.

 - One Batch: Want to make a whole batch of peanut butter cookies?
 Here’s my recipe for Monster Cookies.
 You can add 1 cup add-ins like chocolate chips and/or Reese’s Pieces.
 See Note in that recipe for adding add-ins.

 - 4 Smaller Cookies: You can use this recipe to make four smaller cookies.
 Just divide the dough into 4 smaller mounds on the lined baking sheet.
 Bake for 10-12 minutes or until lightly browned around the edges.